Give Day 2018 proved to be a big success for Spring Hill College on March 19.

-Give Day 2018 will be slightly different from past years where all donations went directly into the Spring Hill College Fund.
-Donors who are alumni have a chance to donate to the division that has impacted them the most.
-“We expanded the [incentive] designations so that an alum from business could give to the business division,” Smith explains.
+The success came after changes were made to the program, giving incentives and funds for different divisions of the college.
+Donors had a chance to donate to the division that has impacted them the most.
+“We expanded the [incentive] designations so that an alum from business could give to the business division,” explained Cris Smith, director of annual giving.
 “If we’re going to encourage [alumni] to make a difference on campus, we want to let them have the opportunity to do it where they spent their time and for what they care about.”
-Some incentive designations include the divisions of business, education, nursing and Campus Ministry.
-Gifts will also go toward regional scholarships like the Chicago Alumni Scholarship, the New Orleans Chapter Scholarship and scholarships for the Mobile and St. Louis Alumni Chapters.
+Some incentive designations included the divisions of business, education, nursing and Campus Ministry.
+Gifts are also going to regional scholarships like the Chicago Alumni Scholarship, the New Orleans Chapter Scholarship and scholarships for the Mobile and St. Louis Alumni Chapters.

 The philanthropy interns who work with Phonathon enjoy being a part of Give Day because of how it impacts students like them who receive scholarships.
 They also appreciate the changes that help directly fund each division.
 “This is more personal because it’s not just for our overall goal,” said Lauryn Herman, one of the philanthropy interns.
 “It’s going specifically for your division or department… Give Day is more personal than just our average everyday calling.”
 Jones says they also like they are working for the bigger picture of Spring Hill and the future.